Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Results

-We also evaluated whether tumor was sufficient for metastasis detection by embedding tumor regions in normal specimens.
-We embedded all patches intersecting with tumor annotations into normal specimens, resulting in 3,920 positive counterfactual examples (80 normal slides $\times$ 49 positive slides).
-Model outputs for these examples were recorded.
-The UNI-based model had a sensitivity of 0.98, REMEDIS-based 0.86, Phikon-based 0.95, CTransPath-based 0.90, and RetCCL-based 0.63.
-Positive counterfactuals made with micrometastases were less likely to be detected by most models (UNI-based achieved sensitivity of 0.96, REMEDIS-based 0.75, Phikon-based 0.91, CTransPath-based 0.93, and RetCCL-based 0.40), suggesting that smaller tumors in the context of normal tissue are insufficient for positive metastasis detection (Fig. \ref{fig:cam16-nec-suff}e).
+We also evaluated whether tumor itself was sufficient for metastasis detection by embedding tumor regions into normal specimens (Supplementary Fig. \ref{fig:hippo-schematic-insert-delete}b).
+Specifically, we embedded all patches intersecting with tumor annotations into normal specimens, resulting in 3,920 positive counterfactual examples (80 normal slides $\times$ 49 positive slides).
+Model outputs were then recorded for these tumor-in-normal counterfactuals (Fig. \ref{fig:cam16-nec-suff}e).
+The resulting sensitivities were: UNI-based 0.98, REMEDIS-based 0.86, Phikon-based 0.95, CTransPath-based 0.90, RetCCL-based 0.63, \rebuttal{and Virchow2-based 0.92}.
+Positive counterfactuals constructed with micrometastases were detected less reliably across most models (UNI-based achieved sensitivity of 0.96, REMEDIS-based 0.75, Phikon-based 0.91, CTransPath-based 0.93, RetCCL-based 0.40, \rebuttal{Virchow2-based 0.85}), suggesting that smaller tumors in the context of normal tissue are insufficient for positive metastasis detection.

-The average treatment effect for each metastatic slide was calculated by averaging the model's probability of metastasis across all negative samples.
-This informs which positive slides can drive positive predictions across individuals.
-100\% of macrometastases (n=22) led to true positives in UNI-based, REMEDIS-based, Phikon-based, and CTransPath-based models.
-In the RetCCL-based model, 90\% (n=20) of macrometastases had an average true positive effect.
-Micrometastases (n=27) were less likely to induce positive predictions on average, with 96\% (n=26) positive in UNI, 93\% (n=25) in Phikon, 81\% (n=22) in CTransPath, 74\% (n=20) in REMEDIS, and 37\% (n=10) in RetCCL.
+Finally, we quantified how strongly each tumor region generalizes across individuals by computing an average treatment effect for each metastatic slide.
+For each positive slide, we averaged the model’s predicted probability of metastasis across all tumor-in-normal counterfactuals, providing a measure of how reliably that tumor induces a positive prediction across diverse normal backgrounds.
+Using this metric, 100\% of macrometastases (n=22) produced a positive average effect in the UNI-based, REMEDIS-based, Phikon-based, CTransPath-based, \rebuttal{and Virchow2-based} models.
+In the RetCCL-based model, 90\% (20 of 22) of macrometastases produced a positive average effect.
+Micrometastases (n=27) were less likely to induce positive predictions on average, with 96\% (n=26) positive in UNI, 93\% (n=25) in Phikon, 81\% (n=22) in CTransPath, 74\% (n=20) in REMEDIS, 37\% (n=10) in RetCCL, \rebuttal{and 85\% (n=23) in Virchow2}.